selimslab/selimslab.github.io/about.md

 permalink: /about/
 ---

-I am Selim, writing here to learn and share.
-This is both a blog and a  mind map, a constant work in progress
+I am Selim, this is a blog and a mind map, a constant work in progress

 <a href="https://artsandculture.google.com/favorite/group/lwICDYo8WqCBLQ" target="_blank">favorite art</a>